Louise Bates Ames: Life

-Ames (née Bates) was born on 29 October 1908 in Portland, Maine to Samuel Lewis Bates and Annie Earle Leach Bates.
-The oldest of three, Ames was the only daughter of the Bates family.
+Louise Bates Ames was born on October 29, 1908 in Portland, Maine to Samuel Lewis Bates and Annie Earle Leach Bates.
+The oldest of three children, Louise was the only daughter of the Bates family.
 Her father, a respected lawyer and judge, and her mother, a school teacher, valued education and fostered a stimulating educational environment for Ames and her two younger brothers.

 Ames attended Portland public schools throughout her primary and secondary education.
-Here she developed an interest in debating, history, and literature, and dreamed of becoming a lawyer like her father.
+She developed an interest in debating, history, and literature, and dreamed of becoming a lawyer like her father.
 After her 1926 high school graduation, Ames attended Wheaton College, a women's college in Norton, Massachusetts.
 Ames chafed against what she felt was Wheaton's elitist culture and transferred to the University of Maine in 1928.
-While she had intended to pursue law, an undergraduate course in psychology struck Ames's interest, and in 1930 she graduated from the University of Maine with a degree in psychology.
+While she had intended to pursue law, an undergraduate course in psychology caught Ames's interest, and in 1930 she graduated from the University of Maine with a degree in psychology.
 That same year, she married fellow psychology student Smith Ames.
 They divorced in 1937.

 Ames earned a master's degree in psychology from the University of Maine in 1933.
 That same year, she joined the Yale Clinic of Child Development as research assistant to Arnold Gesell.
 Ames worked at the clinic from 1933 to 1948, co-authoring a number of works with Gesell, and received her Ph.D. from Yale University in 1936 in experimental psychology.
 Her dissertation, The sequential patterning of prone progression in the human infant, was published as a journal article in 1937.
 The paper explored infants' transition to crawling, or "prone progression."

 While at the Yale Clinic of Child Development, Ames published a number of works exploring the stages of child development.
 Over the course of the 1940s, she began translating that work into a trilogy of internationally-successful books.
 The First Five Years of Life (1940), Infant and Child in the Culture of Today (1943), and The Child From Five to Ten (1946) extended Gesell’s descriptions of children’s stages of growth from motor and cognitive development to that of personal-social activity.